SirGarhi/garhis-grotto-foundry/docs/consumable_shared_mechanics.md

 * Randomly Discovered – Such as written on an old scroll in an abandoned laboratory.
 * Purchased – Check with other practitioners such as Apothecaries, Herbalists, or members of the Explosives Guild to see if they know any formulae they will sell or teach you.
 * Experimentation – Downtime spent trying various different approaches to make something as of yet unknown to you.
+## Experimenting
-	* Experimentation to develop a formula requires that you have the core feature for that type of consumable.
+* Experimenting to develop a formula requires that you have the core feature for that type of consumable.
-	* Experimentation consumes resources from the failed attempts, it's up to the DM precisely how this works but here is a sample system:
+* Experimenting consumes resources from failed attempts, it's up to the DM precisely how this works but here is a sample system:
 	* After one hour spent experimenting make an Ability Check using your tool against a DC equal to 15 + the Tier the formula would be from.
 	* If you beat the DC you gain one success.
 	* On a failure, you consume half the resources it would normally take to brew this serum.
 	* If you fail by 5 or more, you lose all the resources.
 	* Once you have accumulated 3 successes, you learn the formula.
-	* #### Inspiration
+## Inspiration
 * Certain things can clue your character in to new types of consumables being possible.
-In such an instance, you are considered to have an *Inspiration* for that specific consumable.
+In such an instance, you are considered to have earned an Inspiration for that specific consumable.
 * You don't need to have the core feature for a type of consumable to earn an Inspiration for a consumable of that type, but you must first earn the core feature before you can actually develop a formula based on the Inspiration.
-		* Developing a formula from an Inspiration is significantly easier than coming up with an idea from scratch, and only requires you dedicate the downtime to experimenting with no checks needed.
+* Developing a formula from an Inspiration is significantly easier than coming up with an idea from scratch, and only requires you dedicate the downtime to Experimenting with no checks needed.

-	* Some Sample Inspirations:
+Some Sample Inspirations:
 * Harvesting Mimic Adhesive could grant Inspiration for a Glue Bomb.
 * Being subjected to a Wall of Fire spell could grant Inspiration for a Blaze Bomb.
 * Being on the receiving end of a nasty poison could grant Inspiration for a Weapon Oil with similar effect.
 * Drinking a potion you don't know the formula for, or seeing an unknown bomb type in action may grant you Inspiration to replicate that consumable.